On This Page

 Can I calculate sphere volume from diameter?

 Yes.
-Divide the diameter by 2 to get the radius, then use the sphere volume formula.
-For example, a 10 cm diameter has a 5 cm radius.
+Divide the diameter by 2 to get the radius, then use V = (4/3)πr³.
+Select "Diameter" in the calculator above and it handles this step for you.
+A 10 cm diameter gives a 5 cm radius and a volume of about 523.6 cm³.

 Can this calculator be used for a hollow sphere?

-For a hollow sphere shell, calculate the outside sphere volume and subtract the inside empty sphere volume.
-For a spherical tank capacity estimate, use the inner radius.
+For a hollow shell, calculate the outer sphere volume and subtract the inner sphere volume using the inner radius.
+For a spherical tank capacity estimate, use just the inner radius directly, the wall thickness isn't part of the usable capacity.